 The salary statistics of astronomers and physicists in the industry sector of utilities are shown in Table 1.
 In Table 2 we compare astronomers and physicist salaries in different industries within the utilities sector.

 |Percentile Bracket||Average Annual Salary|

-The following table and chart show the trend of the median salary of astronomers and physicists in the industry sector of utilities from 2012 to 2016.
+The table and chart below show the trend of the median salary of astronomers and physicists in the industry sector of utilities from 2012 to 2017.

 The average salaries of astronomers and physicists in three industries in the utilities sector are shown below.
 We note that within this industry sector, the salaries vary among different industries.
 The highest paying industry for astronomers and physicist occupations is the utilities industry with an annual salary $91,000.
 The lowest paying industry is the nuclear electric power generation industry (annual salary $91,000).
 For detailed astronomers and physicist salary information in a particular industry, use the links provided below.

 Data source: The national compensation survey conducted by the U.S. Bureau of Labor Statistics (BLS) in 2017 and published in April 2018 .